Sale of Homes Policy

 A decision not to sell a home cannot be referred to the Housing Appeals Committee.

-Contact FACS on 1800 422 322 for information and advice relating to home purchase including details of any available government financial assistance.
+Contact DCJ on 1800 422 322 for information and advice relating to home purchase including details of any available government financial assistance.